-Amazon sellers are essential to the Amazon platform as the ecommerce giant continues to grow towards near monopoly status.
-Last year Amazon shipped over 2 billion items worldwide on behalf of sellers utilizing the Fulfillment by Amazon service alone.
-In addition, the company is now estimated to make up more than half of all holiday ecommerce transactions in the USA.
+Amazon sellers are essential to the Amazon platform, as the ecommerce giant continues to grow towards near monopoly status.
+Last year, Amazon shipped over 2 billion items worldwide on behalf of sellers utilizing the Fulfillment by Amazon service alone.
+In addition, the company is estimated to make up more than half of all holiday ecommerce transactions in the USA.
 As the platform continues to expand, issues for sellers have become more frequent, and at times, more complex.
 Suspensions are a top concern for sellers and getting back to selling is the #1 priority in almost every case.
-The team at Amazon Sellers Lawyer has over a decade’s worth of trial experience coupled with knowledge from dealing with Amazon on a daily basis.
+Our team has over a decade’s worth of trial experience coupled with knowledge from dealing with Amazon on a daily basis.
 We’re here to help sellers fight injustices on Amazon.

 In your contract with Amazon, you give up the right to take Amazon to court, but what you gain is the ability to have your disputes resolved through arbitration, which is faster & cheaper.

 What a demand for arbitration is, how we draft it, and what we do with it:

 Amazon stipulates that all of your issues are to be resolved in arbitration.
 Despite that, a lot of the time, they will still try to avoid arbitration because they just want to remove the seller and try and keep your money.
 We are here to not let that happen.
 Our team sends out a paper that says we demand to go to the hearing and arbitrate it with you.

 We’ll sit with clients and figure out exactly what goes into this demand for arbitration.
 In other words, we’ll highlight how you’ve been a consistent seller, how you have excellent reviews, etc. We work with the seller, identify what the issues are, and make sure the arguments we make are persuasive.

 How you get into the process of arbitration against Amazon: